 A good meal can please even the biggest Scrooge.
 Match up the foodies on your list with favorite cuisine from restaurants owned by alumni in Denton and other Texas cities, Denton Independent Hamburger, Komodo Loco, Barley & Board, LSA Burger Co., GreenHouse Restaurant & Bar, Hula Hut and The Laurel Tree.

 The One O'Clock Lab Band is the pride of UNT, having been nominated for seven Grammy Awards and producing alumni such as Jeff Coffin ('90), Lou Marini and Lyle Mays.
-Its latest CD, The Rhythm of the Road, makes a perfect stocking stuffer.
+Its latest CD, Lab 2020, makes a perfect stocking stuffer.
 If you need more music ideas, check out this UNT alumni playlist.

 Books always make a special present, and UNT alumni offer a variety of choices.
 Larry McMurtry's ('58) Lonesome Dove, winner of the Pulitzer Prize, is a classic American novel.
 The ESV Illuminated Bible, Art Journaling Edition (right) features art from College of Visual Arts and Design graduate Dana Tanamachi ('07).
 For younger readers, check out novels written by Claire Legrand ('08, '10 M.S.), Michelle Schusterman ('03), Farrah Penn ('10) and Kayla Olson('04).